In 1999 we launched our educational consulting service, specializing in student motivation and engagement.

 Testimonials by Practitioners and Researchers Using Our Products or Services

-“The Motivation and Engagement Scale (MES) is used as a self-reflection tool and allows the students to work individually on the areas recognised as areas that need work … The online assessment is extremely easy to use and the Motivation and Engagement Workbook is well-written and easy for the students to understand and work through at their own pace … Lifelong Achievement Group always provides prompt service … The initial licensing fee easily covers all our students and the extra fee for providing the Scoring Service and Individual Student Profiling is definitely good value for money”
+“The Motivation and Engagement Scale (MES) is used as a self-reflection tool and allows the students to work individually on the areas recognized as areas that need work … The online assessment is extremely easy to use and the Motivation and Engagement Workbook [now the Student Motivation and Engagement Booster] is well-written and easy for the students to understand and work through at their own pace … Lifelong Achievement Group always provides prompt service … the extra fee for providing the Scoring Service and Individual Student Profiling is definitely good value for money”

 — Jenny Edmonds, School Psychologist, Kalamunda Senior High School and Gooseberry Hill Primary School, Western Australia, Australia